-Based on the costs and benefits as well as the risks, the adaptation plan should then identify the threshold at which the community should take action to prevent, reduce, or adapt to impacts from sea level rise.
+Based on the costs and benefits as well as the risks, adaptation strategies will identify the threshold at which the community should take action to prevent, reduce, or adapt to impacts from sea level rise.
 For example, a coastal park or parking lot can be used intermittently for a long time with periodic winter flooding, but a water or wastewater treatment plant at or near beach elevation must be retrofitted, relocated, or replaced well in advance of facility flooding or failure to ensure continued public services.